davidmingueza98/ork-island/README.md

 To add the *Dummy* player to the list of registered players, you will have to edit the Makefile file and set the variable `DUMMY OBJ` to the appropriate value.

+## Conclusions

+My player follows a basic rules to achieve a good score in the game:

+1. Calculates and saves the shortest path to a city or path for each ork
+2. Moves the orks following the calculations
+3. Greedy strategy: once a city is conquered try to conquer other adjacent cities and paths
+4. Attack enemies in surrounding cells if they have less life